Penarth Athletic Club

 “I think it’s the whole package now that we’re offering.
 The Athletic Club is a successful venue in Penarth.
 Oddly, in some ways the covid closure had a positive effect.

-“We’ve adjusted the way we work, we’ve got this fantastic beer garden now and it’s an amazing place for kids to run around – it’s an enclosed beer garden the size of six rugby pitches, you couldn’t ask for more – and that success has just generated an interest and translated through to the rugby and cricket.”
+“We’ve adjusted the way we work, we created a fantastic beer garden – an amazing place for kids to run around – an enclosed beer garden the size of six rugby pitches.
+You couldn’t ask for more – and that success just generated an interest and translated through to the rugby and cricket.”

 Chairman of Penarth Athletic Club, Stephen Newman, explained: “We had to close, along with everybody else, which gave us time to improve the facilities.